jh1993/UnderusedOptions/README.txt

 - Stampede (5 SP): If no melee targets are available, each ally will instead try to perform a charge attack with a range of 6 tiles.
 This attack does not stun.

 Magnetize:
-- Now counts as a single-target spell for the purpose of Mass Enchantment from my Missing Synergies mod.
 - Base radius and radius upgrade increased by 1 each.
 - Pull strength and duration upgrades reduced to 2 SP.
 - Universal Magnetism upgrade reduced to 3 SP.